tradestation/webapi-docs/en/data/symbol-suggest.md

 ### Results Filter

-This endpoint accomodates a subset of the [Open Data Protocol](http://docs.oasis-open.org/odata/odata/v4.0/os/part2-url-conventions/odata-v4.0-os-part2-url-conventions.html#_Toc372793792) which can be used with the $top and $filter querystring parameters to filter responses.
+This endpoint accommodates a subset of the [Open Data Protocol](http://docs.oasis-open.org/odata/odata/v4.0/errata02/os/complete/part2-url-conventions/odata-v4.0-errata02-os-part2-url-conventions-complete.html#_Toc406398094) which can be used with the $top and $filter querystring parameters to filter responses.

 Example symbols suggest request that filters result set to the top 20 where Country = United States and Category = Stock.